All About Real Estate Guarantees: 3 Types + 2 Alternatives

 signing real estate guarantee

 For many property developers, securing multifamily financing to actually start development is one of the biggest hurdles.
 To attract financiers, developers might offer a real estate guarantee.
-This ensures that a moneylender will eventually get their money back.
+This ensures that a moneylender will eventually recover their money.

 In this post, we explain what a real estate guarantee is and some common types of guarantees.
 Then, we go over the alternatives to signing a real estate guarantee.